FactoryXCode/MfPack/MfPack/Samples/XAudio2Player/Example3/Readme.md

-# XAudio2Player Sample 3
+# XAudio2Player Sample 4

 Version: X 3.1.6

 Description:
-  This sample demonstrates how to use XAudio2 to render different file formats like WAV, FLAC, MP3 etc.
+  This sample demonstrates how to implement XAudio2 effects and how to go forward or backward during playing with a progressbar.
-  The samples uses the IMFSourceReader to decode the format suitable for playing in XAudio2.
-  XAudio2 is the long-awaited replacement for DirectSound.
-It addresses several outstanding issues and feature requests, like low latency etc.

-This sample shows you how to implement threadsafe events instead messages from the XaudioEngine.
+This sample shows you how to implement threadsafe events and methods instead of using messages from the XaudioEngine.
 The sample uses the MfPeakMeter component.
 This requires that you install the MfComponents.
 In your projectsettings you must add ..MfPack\Samples\MfComponents in the project options searchpath.
+It also have a pitch control.

 NOTES:
  - This release is updated for compiler version 17 up to 34.